The Famous Flames: Later years and litigation

 Although Byrd reunited with Brown on several occasions in the ensuing decades, the Famous Flames never performed with him as a group again.
 Brown wrote dismissively of them in his 1986 autobiography, claiming that though "they were a good stage act, [they] couldn't really sing all that good."
 However, elsewhere he referred to them favorably as "a bunch of real fine quartet singers".

 In 2003, Byrd and his wife, Vicki Anderson, along with Famous Flames Bobby Bennett and Lloyd Stallworth, sued Brown and Universal Records (which now owned the King Records catalogue), claiming they were cheated out of royalties from samples of Byrd's 1971 hit "I Know You Got Soul" and numerous other Famous Flames hits over the years.
 Despite rumors of bad blood, Byrd contended he "still loved" Brown and felt the matter was more due to issues with Universal than with Brown.

-Lloyd Stallworth died in 2001, followed by Johnny Terry in 2005 and James Brown died December 25 in 2006.
+Lloyd Stallworth died in 2001, followed by Johnny Terry in 2005 and James Brown died December 25, 2006.
 Bobby Byrd performed at Brown's public funeral in Augusta, Georgia.
 Byrd died nine months later, in September 2007.
 Bobby Bennett, the last living member of The Famous Flames, lived long enough to see the group inducted into the 2012 class of the Rock and Roll Hall of Fame, before himself dying on January 18, 2013.
 The Famous Flames were posthumously inducted into The National Rhythm and Blues Hall of Fame in two separate inductions: James Brown in 2013, and the remaining Flames, Byrd, Bennett, Stallworth, and Johnny Terry, in 2020.